 - Universal Stylus Initiative (USI): An open standard aiming for broad cross-device compatibility, particularly for ChromeOS devices.

-Choosing a “target stylus pen” means ensuring its protocol aligns perfectly with your device to unlock its full precision capabilities.
+Choosing a “target stylus pen” requires ensuring its protocol aligns perfectly with your device to unlock its full precision capabilities.

 Finding Your Perfect Aim: Choosing the Right Target Stylus Pen